sjain-stanford/wrkstn-setup/README.md

 ldd (GNU libc) 2.12
 ```

 Current version is `GLIBC_2.12`, but the installation requires `GLIBC_2.16`.
-This is much harder to fix, and often requires upgrade of OS/kernels.
+This is much harder to fix on a cluster machine, and often requires upgrade of OS/kernels.
 Installing a separate version of `glibc` and including in `LD_LIBRARY_PATH` is not recommended as it can affect shell usage and render the machine unusable.

-### Build from source:
+### Build TF from source:
 3. Clone TF repository.
 ```
 $ git clone https://github.com/tensorflow/tensorflow